Source: UNECE Statistical Database, compiled from national official sources.

 Country: United Kingdom

-Territorial change (1980): Data refer to England and Wales only.
+Territorial change (2000 - onwards): Data refer to England and Wales.

 Country: United States